yozorajs/yozora/README.md

    [emphasis][]             | Some contents are stress emphasized [html-inline][]          | Inline raw html.
-   [image][]                | An image
-   [inline-code][]          | A fragment of computer code, such as a file name, computer program, or anything a computer could parse
+   [image][]                | An image [image-reference][]      | An image through association, or its original source if there is no association [inline-code][]          | A fragment of computer code, such as a file name, computer program, or anything a computer could parse
    [inline-formula][]       | A fragment of inline formula in latex syntax [link][]                 | A hyperlink [link-reference][]       | A hyperlink through association, or its original source if there is no association.
-   [reference-image][]      | An image through association, or its original source if there is no association [text][]                 | Literal contents
+   [text][]                 | Literal contents